-The popularity of Greece as a charter destination is steadily on the rise and, out of its 6,000-odd islands and islets, it’s the 39-island strong archipelago of the Cyclades that has caught the attention of the superyacht set.
+Greece's reputation as a must-visit charter destination is steadily on the rise, and out of its 6,000-odd islands and islets, it’s the 39-island strong archipelago of the Cyclades that has captured most of the attention among superyacht-goers.

 Picture a Greek island and images of white-washed villages tumbling down hillsides to meet turquoise waters are bound to come to mind.
 These would be the Cyclades’ leading ladies, Mykonos and Santorini, often celebrated as two of the most exquisite islands in the Mediterranean.